Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 for all $n\in\N$: Indeed, if $d\mid n$ we have $P^n(x,\G_d x)=1$ and if $d\nmid n$ then $P^n(x,D_j)=1$ for some $j\neq i$.
 The assumed $\psi$-irreducibility thus forces $D_i\setminus\G_d x=\emptyset$, giving (iii).

 It remains to prove (iv).
-Knowing from (ii) that the random walk cycles through the sets $D_1,\dots,D_d$, $\psi$-irreducibility of the $d$-step random walk on every $D_i$ follows from $\psi$-irreducibility of the whole random walk.
+Knowing from (ii) that the random walk cycles through the sets $D_0,\dots,D_{d-1}$, $\psi$-irreducibility of the $d$-step random walk on every $D_i$ follows from $\psi$-irreducibility of the whole random walk.
 From \cite[Proposition~5.4.6]{MT} we know that the $d$-step random walk on the full measure subset $D_i'$ of $D_i$ is aperiodic.
-Suppose that the $d$-step random walk in $D_i$ has a period strictly larger than 1.
+Suppose that the $d$-step random walk in $D_i$ has a period strictly larger than $1$.
 Then we can apply what we have already proved and deduce that $D_i$ splits into a non-trivial cycle of clopen subsets.
 By the second statement in (ii), none of the sets in such a cycle can be null sets.
-Restricting to $D_i'$ would thus produce a non-trivial cycle inside $D_i'$, which is a contradiction. \end{proof} It is natural to ask when the particularly desirable aperiodic case $d=1$ occurs. \begin{definition} If $\mu$ is such that the induced random walk on $\G x$ is $\psi$-irreducible and aperiodic for every $x\in X$, we call $\mu$ \emph{aperiodic on $X$}. \end{definition} \begin{proposition} Let $\mu$ be spread out and $[m_X]$ be subinvariant.
-Suppose that \begin{itemize} \item $X$ has finite volume, or that \item $\G=\S$. \end{itemize} Then either one of the following conditions is sufficient for $\mu$ to be aperiodic on $X$: \begin{enumerate} \item $X$ is connected. \item $\mu$ is aperiodic in the sense of Definition \ref{def:spread_out_aper}. \end{enumerate} \end{proposition} \begin{proof} We first replace $(G,X)$ by $(\G,\G x)$ using Lemma \ref{lem:adapted}.
-Then $\mu$ is $(G,\Gamma)$-adapted, so that by Proposition \ref{prop:spread_out_irr} the random walk on $X$ is $\psi$-irreducible with $\psi$ in the Haar measure class.
+Restricting to $D_i'$ would thus produce a non-trivial cycle inside $D_i'$, which is a contradiction. \end{proof} It is natural to ask when the particularly desirable aperiodic case $d=1$ occurs. \begin{definition} If $\mu$ has the property that the induced random walk on $\G x$ is $\psi$-irreducible and aperiodic for every $x\in X$, we call $\mu$ \emph{aperiodic on $X$}. \end{definition} \begin{proposition} Let $\mu$ be spread out.
+Suppose that \begin{itemize} \item $X$ has finite volume, or that \item $\G=\calS$. \end{itemize} Then either one of the following conditions is sufficient for $\mu$ to be aperiodic on $X$: \begin{enumerate} \item $X$ is connected, \item $\mu$ is aperiodic in the sense of Definition~\textup{\ref{def:spread_out_aper}}. \end{enumerate} \end{proposition} \begin{proof} We first replace the pair $(G,X)$ by $(\G,\G x)$ using Lemma~\ref{lem:adapted}.
+Then $\mu$ is $\Gamma$-adapted (in the finite volume case by Proposition~\ref{prop:fin_vol_adapted}), so that by Proposition~\ref{prop:spread_out_irr} the random walk on $X$ is $\psi$-irreducible with $\psi$ in the Haar measure class.

-Sufficiency of (i) is then evident from Proposition \ref{prop:periodicity}, since it shows that the sets in a $d$-cycle may be chosen to be clopen.
+Sufficiency of (i) is then evident from Proposition~\ref{prop:periodicity}, since it shows that the sets in a $d$-cycle may be chosen to be clopen.